 Step #3: Enable organic search results under the Google SERP simulator and find a way how you can stand out from others (get the people’s attention).
 This is where you have to create an enticing headline.
 Follow these SEO tips on this infographic to create a perfect headline for your blog posts.

-8 out of 10 people read the post title first and 2 out of 10 read the rest.
-So you should make sure your short SEO-friendly titles perform perfectly both on social media and search engine results pages.
+8 out of 10 people read the post title first, and 2 out of 10 read the rest.
+So you should ensure your short SEO-friendly titles perform perfectly on social media and search engine results pages.

 Use Relevant Keywords

 I explained above how irrelevant keywords can decrease the overall CTR of web pages and other keywords.
 You should use relevant keywords that actually your web page is about.

 If your blog post is about Premium WordPress themes, don’t overuse the “free WordPress themes” keyword phrase as a keyword on the content.